 For example, when communicating a business acquisition, the information your internal employees will need and want to hear, and the actions we’ll want them to take, are much different than the information your customers will require.

 1. What?
 Describe the important facts, features and benefits.

 2. So, what?
 Why should the recipient care?
 What’s in it for them?

 3. Now, what?
-Tell the recipient what to do.
+Tell the recipient exactly what to think and do.